syn2snd/syn2snd/README.md

-# syn2snd: port scan audibilizator and visualizer
+# syn2snd: port scan audibilizer and visualizer

 Plays TCP SYNs and UDP packets as sound and visualizes port numbers and source addresses on a grid.